marvinpinto/laptop/README.md

 1. Follow the instructions to restore the GPG keys.
 1. Follow the instructions to restore all the data files.
 1. Follow the instructions to restore all the base project directories.
+1. Configure `wicd-curses` to connect to the WiFi network.
+1. Reboot the machine one last time.